1024inc/engineering-blog/_posts/2022-04-11-empathy-and-compassion-in-communication-part-1.md

 Learning, to me, encompasses the purpose of life.
 It is playful in its essence and makes living about the journey rather than the destination.

-# Four principles I practice along the way
+# Four principles I try to practice along the way

 ## 1. Listen, listen, listen… and watch